In our last article, we took a look at food allergies, what they are and what causes them.

 ● Histamine which occurs naturally in some foods

-● Salicylates, occuring naturally in plants
+● Salicylates, occurring naturally in plants

 What’s The Difference Between A Food Allergy Vs. Food Intolerance?